Jackuccino/Kacjux-Server/README.md

-# Kacjux Microservices
+# Kacjux Server

-This is the microservices for the ordering application.
+This is the server for the ordering application.